Tazuo Yamaguchi: Poetry career, Arts Educator, Filmmaker, Painter, Storyteller

-2019 - into the Pandemic = Yamaguchi continued his longterm work as a Art Educator - working with K-12 schools with poetry, visual art, and Multimedia to aid in the healing of trauma caused by the Paradise Campfire - Yamaguchi also began creating magic on the Clubhouse app as the director of the very first ever social media audio theater troupe called ipaintcreatrures and The FunkyiPuppets.
+2019 - into the Pandemic = Yamaguchi continued his longterm work as an Art Educator - working with K-12 schools with poetry, visual art, and Multimedia to aid in the healing of trauma caused by the Paradise Campfire - Yamaguchi also began creating magic on the Clubhouse app as the director of the first social media audio theater troupe called ipaintcreatures and The FunkyiPuppets.
 He and his band of beloved misfits (said in the most beautiful way possible) are doing the M.A.T.S.U, Making Art Together Supporting Unity.

+In 2020 to 2022 Yamaguchi (IPC) continued his work as an art educator and refined his focus to exhibiting that making art together supporting unity has a lot of value in helping individuals heal from trauma caused by socialization, environmental disasters and worldwide pandemics.

-He met his lifelong partner and wife Cheryl Bunn Yamaguchi through the Funkyipuppets and is currently collaborating with her to produce MATSU TV series, original music, comedy skits, and puppetry routines, animated films, puppetry films, Picture Books etc. Forming MatsuVerse PBC with SK (Scott Kiere) a long time friend and collaborator to license and deliver to MATSU to mainstream audiences worldwide. - 2023 also is the reformation of Onelife Foundation (a non-profit 501 (c) dedicated to Tazuo's long term work in education - with a mission to Make Art Supporting Unity in all areas of Life by Supporting Education Through the Arts.
+In 2022 he formed Matsuverse PBC - a public benefit company to start compile his lifelong work of short stories, poems and world building and character designs and development for his epic story experience; Matsu which he began to prepare fully to produce MATSU TV series, original music, comedy skits, and funkyipuppet puppetry routines, animated films, puppetry films, Picture Books etc.

+Yamaguchi formed MatsuVerse PBC with SK (Scott Kiere) a long time friend and collaborator to license and deliver MATSU to mainstream audiences worldwide. - 2022 also began the reformation of Onelife Foundation (a non-profit 501 (c) dedicated to Tazuo's long term work in education - with a mission to Make Art Supporting Unity in all areas of Life by Supporting Education Through the Arts and technology - supported by sales of Matsuverse products, media and films.